fesli3/apexkvm/README.md

  - ESP Box, Line
  - ESP Seer Health and Shield
  - Players Glow (working)
- - Items Glow (working)
+ - Items Glow (complete disable)
- - Spectators count
+ - Spectators count + Name List
  - Circle FOV (Dynamic A&F)

 FEATURES :
  - Dynamic Aim & Fov [25m/100m]
- - AutoSuperGlide (nothing to do, it do for you :) - timing is fixed for 75fps - need to adjust if different)
+ - AutoSuperGlide (nothing to do, it do for you :) - timing is fixed for 75fps - need to adjust if different
  - AutoWallJump removed (it work but need to be optimized)

 !!!
 WARNING !!!

-If using Client.exe and Overlay.exe - obfuscate both files.
+If using Client.exe and Overlay.exe - obfuscate both files to avoid detection.
-If using Client.exe and Overlay from NVIDIA - obfuscate both files.
+If using Client.exe and Overlay from NVIDIA - obfuscate both files to avoid detection.

 example : https://github.com/albatror/adkv/blob/vmread/test.png